EnriqueNueve/ResNetFCN/README.md

 the model can be trained by running train_model.py.

 # Download ResNetFCN_lite.tflite model
-Click here to download ResNetFCN_lite.tflite model https://drive.google.com/file/d/1Y_S2lopNo7Ni37XyfwpqhK5pKJC_lNYO/view?usp=sharing
+Click here to download trained ResNetFCN_lite.tflite model https://drive.google.com/file/d/1Y_S2lopNo7Ni37XyfwpqhK5pKJC_lNYO/view?usp=sharing

 # Run model in docker container
 Within the folder ResNetFCN_app, there is a set of files to run the model in a docker container.